openedx/docs.openedx.org/source/educators/migration_wip/2_getting-started/what_is_lms.rst

 The LMS is the web-based tool where you view the courses you have created in Studio.

-If you have not created a course, see :ref:`Creating a New Course`.
+If you have not created a course, see :ref:`Creating a New Course<Creating a New Course>`.

 #.
 In Studio, locate your course on your dashboard and open your course.